MulverineX/revanced-manager/README.md

 # ReVanced Manager

-The official ReVanced Manager based on Flutter
+The official ReVanced Manager based on Flutter.